Connections II Ordering and Fair Opportunity

 You have two options to order from Connections II:

 With either option, you must use fair opportunity when issuing task orders under Connections II by providing equal consideration to all industry partners.

 Your agency competes and awards the task order

 When using any interagency contract, your agency’s internal ordering process takes precedence.
-If you are the ordering contracting officer, it is your responsibility to know of agency-specific policies for issuing orders on contract vehicles.
+If you are the Ordering Contracting Officer (OCO), it is your responsibility to know of agency-specific policies for issuing orders on contract vehicles.

 1. Fill out the Delegation of Procurement Authority (DPA) form

-To use Connections II, you need to fill out an online form to get a Delegation of Procurement Authority from GSA.
-The DPA clearly establishes the roles and responsibilities between the GSA Connections II contracting officer and you, the ordering contracting officer (OCO).
+To use Connections II, you must fill out an online form to obtain a Delegation of Procurement Authority from GSA.
+The DPA clearly establishes the roles and responsibilities between the GSA Connections II contracting officer and you, the OCO.